Meet the Ladies...

 How it All Began...

-The Baskets & Beads project was started by Eldonna Lewis Fernandez when she went on a mission trip to Kitale, Kenya in February 2018 and met the ladies of the Kipsongo slum.
+The Baskets & Beads project was started by Eldonna when she went on a mission trip to Kitale, Kenya in February 2018 and met the ladies of the Kipsongo slum.

-The buildings in the slum are mud huts — smaller than a tiny house — no running water - no bathrooms.
+The buildings in the slum are mud huts — about the size of a small storage shed — no running water - no bathrooms.
 Most children are malnourished.
 School enrollment and literacy rates are very low, and adequate healthcare and economic opportunity is severely lacking.

 STARTING A BUSINESS!